-Whether to pay off a mortgage early is an important decision.
+Should I pay off my mortgage early is an important decision.
 For some, it’s a question of whether to allocate some extra cash each month to the mortgage.
 For others, it’s a question of whether to pay off the home loan all at once.
-The lump sum approach often becomes an option from an inheritance or life insurance proceeds.
+The lump-sum approach often becomes an option for an inheritance or life insurance proceeds.

 Second, a mortgage can present a number of emotional issues.
 We feel secure at the thought of owning our home.
 Ironically, paying off a mortgage can actually make us less financially secure if doing so requires us to use up all of our available cash.

 To sort through these issues, this article and podcast look at when we should and when we should not pay off our mortgage early.

 The analysis makes an important assumption.
 Specifically, this article assumes that we are dealing with a low, fixed-rate mortgage.
 Adjustable and high rate mortgages should generally be refinanced to low fixed-rate mortgages if at all possible unless one is planning to move soon.